aosabook/500lines/blockcode/README.md

 ### `drag.js`

+The purpose of `drag.js` is to turn static blocks of HTML into a dynamic programming language by implementing interactions between the menu section of the view and the script section.
+By dragging blocks from the menu into the script, the user builds their program, and by being in the script area the system determines which blocks to run as part of the program.

 We're using HTML5 drag and drop, which requires some specific JavaScript event handlers to be defined, and those are defined here.
 For more information on using HTML5 drag and drop, see Eric Bidleman's article here: http://www.html5rocks.com/en/tutorials/dnd/basics/.
 While it is nice to have built-in support for drag and drop, it does have some oddities when using it, and some pretty major limitations (like not being implemented in any mobile browser at the time of this writing).